developmentseed/mursst-icechunk-updater/cdk/README.md

   --env-vars env.json
 ```
 This command will build the Docker image if it's the first time and then invoke your function handler.
 You will see all the logs, including your `DEBUG` messages, printed directly to your terminal.

+### Special instructions for JupyterHUb

+- docker
+-

 ## Deployment